inotia00/revanced-documentation/docs/latest-reddit-patch-info.md

 > The `(AUTO SELECTION)` feature does not work when ARSClib is used.
 Be sure to select a Reddit version that is marked as `(suggested)`.

+RVX-Builder (Android - Termux)
+==

+1. Install rvx-builder in Termux and run it as described in [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/rvx-builder%20(android).md#installing-rvx-builder-for-the-first-time).

+2. A GUI will open in your browser.
+Open the rvx-builder settings and enable the `ARSClib` toggle.
+Then, press `Home` and patch a Reddit APK.
+Refer to this [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/rvx-builder%20(android).md#using-rvx-builder-termux) for more details.

+> [!NOTE]
+>
+> The `(AUTO SELECTION)` feature does not work when ARSClib is used.
+Be sure to select a Reddit version that is marked as `(suggested)`.

 ReVanced CLI (PC)
 ==